image of man pondering something

 There's a lot of crossover between the two.
 But the main distinctions between freelancers and self-employed individuals often lie in their scale of operation, commitment, and business structure.

-Freelance Defined:
+Freelance defined:

 Freelancers are independent professionals who self-manage their business, choosing when, where, and with whom they work.
 This autonomy and flexibility allows them to select projects that match their skills, interests, and financial goals.